lwojcik/blizzard-api-proxy/README.md

 # StreamGato Battle.net API Wrapper

-A Node.js wrapper to Battle.net API and selected Blizzard games.
+Node.js wrapper to Battle.net API and selected Blizzard games.
 Handling endpoint access, authentication, caching and some data manipulation procedures so that other apps I work on focus only on consuming them.